kaiserkasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## What I Learned

-- Email spoofing is easy to perform, especially with services like Emkei.cz.
-Attackers often use fake names and domains to make malicious emails appear legitimate.
+- I learned that attackers used various methods to do email spoofing, for example use of fake email generators like emkei.cz, to make fake domains for emails to convince it’s legitimacy.
-- SPF failures are strong indicators of a spoofed or unauthorized email and should always be investigated.
+- SPF failure is one of the biggest red flags that the email is spoofed or unauthorized, and should always be investigated.
-- Base64 encoding is frequently used to hide malicious content or embedded data.
+- Base64 encoding is frequently used to hide malicious content and embedded data.
-- File extensions cannot be trusted—files may be disguised as PDFs but actually contain ZIP archives or other dangerous formats.
+- File extensions cannot be trusted, because some of the files claimed to be safe, but they could be zip archives or other dangerous formats.
-- Hex editors such as HxD are essential for identifying file types using hexadecimal signatures and magic numbers.
+- HxD hex editor is essential to identify the file type using magic numbers.
-- Metadata analysis can reveal useful details about file authorship, timestamps, and potential attacker information.
+- Metadata analysis can reveal useful details about file authorship, timestamp, and attackers' names or information.
-- CyberChef is a powerful and flexible tool for decoding, analyzing, and transforming encoded or obfuscated data.
+- CyberShef is a powerful tool for decoding and analyzing encoded data.